 We therefore fully agree wholeheartedly with McKinsey.
 The way to unlock value and drive revenue growth is by accelerating digitalisation – taking a more authentic, audience-first approach, being more agile and responsive to changing needs, and using sophisticated metrics to monitor activity.

 Clearly, there are huge investment opportunities post-pandemic.
 Whether PE operating teams are looking for new targets, or to accelerate the performance and positioning of brands within their existing portfolio, they should look to establish strategies which focus on the customer experience and unlocking hidden value.
 And through it all of course, there should be a big dash of digital.

-For a digital copy of Wyatt International’s private equity ‘Unlocking the value in your portfolio’, email us at email@example.com Or get in touch for a strategic talk about options.
+For a digital copy of Wyatt International’s PE offer, ‘Unlocking the value in your portfolio’, email us at email@example.com or get in touch for an exploratory conversation about our capabilities and strategic options.